sahilrajput03/learn-raspberry/using-mongodb.md

 # WHEN YOU WANT TO ENTER PASSWORD IN A SECURE PROMPT
 mongo -u "root" -p
-# WHEN YOU WANT TO LOGIN WITH A USER CREATED IN OTHER THAN `admin` DATABSE, for e.g., in `test` database
+# WHEN YOU WANT TO LOGIN WITH A USER CREATED IN OTHER THAN `admin` DATABSE, for e.g., in `car` database
-mongo -u "root" -p "root" --host 192.168.18.13 --authenticationDatabase test
+mongo -u "root" -p "root" 192.168.18.13/car --authenticationDatabase test
 # USING CONNECTION STRING
 mongo mongodb://root:root@192.168.18.13:27017/